corpunWorld Corporal Punishment Research

 March 2000 news item describes the carrying-out of sentences of 12 and 6 lashes with a "tamarind whip" respectively on two named prisoners, for attacking fellow-inmates a few weeks earlier.
 They were reported to be "strapped to a whipping horse" to receive the punishment.
 These were claimed to be the first floggings since 1975.
 The article doesn't explain why this type of punishment was suddenly brought back into use after lying dormant for 25 years.

-Since the tamarind is actually a tree, I think that "whip" is a misnomer, and that the implement is really akin to a "birch rod", i.e. a bundle of a few slender branches: cf. Jamaica, where the "tamarind switch" seems to have been more or less identical to the post-1960 Isle of Man birch.
+Since the tamarind is actually a tree, it appears that "whip" is a misnomer, and that the implement is really akin to a "birch rod", i.e. a bundle of a few slender branches: cf. Jamaica, where the "tamarind switch" seems to have been more or less identical to the post-1960 version of the Isle of Man birch.

 Government commitments and human rights in Belize